CoryParsnipson/indie-engineer/README.md

 * remark/rehype image attribution?
 * rate limiting api endpoints

+* add links to next and prev posts.
+Also section for "posts you may also like"?

 * set up redirect email from namecheap, use for contact and automatic new post notifications
   * verify this domain with sendgrid